POPULATION INTELLIGENCE · API

 Every study targets a demographic preset — a statistically grounded population model calibrated against published distributions (US ACS 2023, UK ONS 2021, AU ABS 2021) with OCEAN trait distributions from Rentfrow 2008 and Schmitt 2007.

-Twenty-five country-level starter templates ship by default; the custom-audience builder accepts any country, age range, gender, income tier, education level, and political leaning.
+23 country-level starter templates ship by default; the custom-audience filter narrows any of them by geography, age range, gender, interests, income — as affluence tiers or real amounts in local currency — and, on multi-ethnic markets, ethnicity and religion.
 Enumerate the templates via GET /developer/presets or reference this selection:

 us_general_population